ranganathanlab/bmDCA/README.md

 #### Example 2

-If you already have a numerical-format alignment and set of per-sequence weights, run:
+If you already have a numerically-format alignment (gaps are 0) and set of per-sequence weights, run:
 ```
-bmdca -i <numerical_alignment.txt> -w <sequence_weights.txt>
+bmdca -n <numerical_alignment.txt> -w <sequence_weights.txt>
   -d <output_directory> -c <config_file.conf>
 ```